 Responsibility for the decision to publish or not to publish articles submitted to Nodes rests with the editors and the Editorial Board, who may also call in the Scientific Committee.
 Nodes is bound by the requirements of applicable laws regarding copyright infringement, plagiarism, and defamation.
 Nodes Editorial Board evaluates articles proposed for publication solely on the basis of their scholarly content, without discrimination on the basis of race, gender, sexual orientation, religion, ethnic origin, citizenship, political, academic, and scientific orientation of the authors.
 Nodes Editorial Board reserves the right to accept or reject a text for publication basing its decisions solely on the criteria of scientific interest, originality, clarity of the text, importance and validity of the research, and its coherence with the journal’s topics of interest.
-In making its decisions, Nodes Editorial Board is supported by at least two reviewers chosen from scholars and experts outside the Scientific Committee and the Editorial Board, according to a double-blind peer review procedure.
+In making its decisions, Nodes Editorial Board is supported by at least two reviewers chosen from scholars and experts outside the Scientific Committee and the Editorial Board, according to a single or double-blind peer review procedure.
 The peer review procedure must be impartial and free from bias of any kind.
 All stages of the review process are aimed at ensuring the impartiality of the final decision and ensuring that submitted materials remain confidential throughout the course of the evaluation process.
 Nodes accepts well-founded criticism about published work, welcomes publications that challenge previously published work, and makes itself available to publish corrections, clarifications, and retractions from authors, to whom Nodes provides an opportunity to respond to criticism or challenge.
 The Editor, the members of the Scientific Committee and the Editorial Board ensure strict confidentiality throughout the editorial process by not revealing information about proposed articles to any person other than author, peer reviewers and the publisher.
 They also agree not to use in their own research the contents of an unpublished article proposed for publication without the author’s written consent.

 2. Editorial independence and integrity